Writing-RL: Advancing Long-form Writing via Adaptive Curriculum Reinforcement Learning

 \section{Generalization from Output to Input}

-To understand the influence on long-context capabilities of long-output RL, we adopt the challenging long-context reasoning benchmark LongBench v2~\citep{DBLP:journals/corr/abs-2412-15204} to evaluate long-input reasoning.
+To understand the influence of Writing-RL on long-context capabilities of Writing-RL, we adopt the challenging long-context reasoning benchmark LongBench v2~\citep{DBLP:journals/corr/abs-2412-15204} to evaluate long-input reasoning.
 Notably, as shown in Figure~\ref{fig:length_dis}, the input lengths in LongBench v2 are substantially longer than those in our training set, mostly exceeding not only the input lengths but also the total input–output lengths.

-As detailed in Table~\ref{tab:generalization_results}, our findings are inspiring.
-Beyond improved performance in long-form generation, the writer models fine-tuned with our RL recipe also exhibit surprising generalization to long-context reasoning tasks with substantially longer inputs, while the SFT-trained counterparts show slight performance degradation in this regime.
-To further understand and utilize this interesting phenomenon, we give an intuitive explanation to the following research questions.
+As detailed in Table~\ref{tab:generalization_results}, our findings are encouraging.
+Beyond improved performance in long-form generation, the writer models fine-tuned with Writing-RL also exhibit surprising generalization to long-context reasoning with substantially longer inputs, while the SFT-trained counterparts show slight performance degradation in this regime.
+To further understand and analyze this interesting phenomenon, we give an intuitive explanation to the following research questions.

 \textit{\textbf{Why does long-output training generalize to long-input reasoning?}} Generating high-quality long-form text inherently requires a deep and holistic understanding of the preceding context.
-Therefore, long-generation RL encourages LLMs to develop long-input understanding capabilities as a prerequisite for producing coherent long-form outputs.
+Therefore, long-generation RL encourages LLMs to develop long-input understanding capabilities as a prerequisite for producing coherent long-outputs.

+\textit{\textbf{What is the source of the generalization phenomenon?}} We systematically ablate key components of our pipeline to isolate the drivers of generalization on LongBench-v2, revealing that the RL training paradigm itself serves as the primary catalyst for performance gains.
+While continuing SFT on the RL dataset slightly degrades the base model's capabilities, employing RL strategies consistently drives positive transfer.
+We include more controlled experiments, data analysis and case study in Appendix~\ref{appendix:long-generalization}.

 \textit{\textbf{Why does long-output RL generalize better than SFT?}} SFT forces the model to imitate and memorize the behaviors of the training samples, while RL aligns model behavior with outcome-based objectives via reward signals.
 Therefore, by empowering the model to enhance its underlying capabilities, RL generalizes better.
 This observation is also consistent with recent findings in other domains~\citep{DBLP:journals/corr/abs-2501-17161, shen2025vlm}.